libp2p/specs/3-requirements.md

 - implementations are audited
 - unless absolutely necessary, users normally operate with encrypted communications only.

-`libp2p` uses cyphersuites like TLS.
+`libp2p` uses TLS or TLS-like cyphersuites.

 **Note:** We do not use TLS directly, because we do not want the CA system baggage.
 Most TLS implementations are very big.
 Since the `libp2p` model begins with keys, `libp2p` only needs to apply ciphers.
 This is a minimal portion of the whole TLS standard.

 ## 3.4 NAT traversal

 Network Address Translation is ubiquitous in the Internet.
 Not only are most consumer devices behind many layers of NAT, but most data center nodes are often behind NAT for security or virtualization reasons.
 As we move into containerized deployments, this is getting worse.
-IPFS implementations SHOULD provide a way to traverse NATs, otherwise it is likely that operation will be affected.
+Libp2p implementations SHOULD provide a way to traverse NATs, otherwise it is likely that operation will be affected.
 Even nodes meant to run with real IP addresses must implement NAT traversal techniques, as they may need to establish connections to peers behind NAT.

 `libp2p` accomplishes full NAT traversal using an ICE-like protocol.
-It is not exactly ICE, as IPFS networks provide the possibility of relaying communications over the IPFS protocol itself, for coordinating hole-punching or even relaying communication.
+It is not exactly ICE, as libp2p networks provide the possibility of relaying communications over the libp2p protocol itself, for coordinating hole-punching or even relaying communication.

 It is recommended that implementations use one of the many NAT traversal libraries available, such as `libnice`, `libwebrtc`, or `natty`.
 However, NAT traversal must be interoperable.